neithernut/dr.w.falls/doc/design/ServerClient.md

 ### Waiting control function

 During the waiting phase, we need to handle a timer for the countdown and collect readiness indications from players.
-We'll broadcast the roster with the current overall scores and an indication of the players' readiness, resulting in the following item type for the game state update channel:
+We'll broadcast references to roster entries, which include a player's current overall score and connection status, with an indication of the players' readiness, resulting in the following item type for the game state update channel:

-    (list of (player name, overall score, readyness), countdown value)
+    (list of (player data reference, readyness), countdown value)

-with "readiness" also indicating whether a player is still connected.

 The readiness channel's item type will simply be